 Meshes are mostly used in game development.
 They can be created from Arkio as OBJ and GLB.
-Both are universal formats that are accepted by most 3D applications and can be converted to other mesh formats using Mesh editing applications like Blender (free) and 3dsMax or Maya.
+Both are universal formats that are widely accepted by most 3D applications and can be converted to other mesh formats using Mesh editing applications like Blender (free) and 3dsMax.

 You can Import the mesh exported from Arkio.

 Then clean up the geometry you don't want to export by e.g. hiding objects, editing the mesh, and changing the mesh materials.

 After your mesh is looking good you can export the geometry to your required format.
 Depending on what Mesh editing tool you use you have different export formats available.